Python-Nairobi/pycon-ke-17/content/scrapy.md

 >$ scrapy crawl naiblog -o posts.json
 >```

-you will lots of logs being displayed on your terminal, when there are no more logs displayed navigate to the root of `naiblog` project and you will see a file named `posts.json`, open it and you will see all the posts in `pynbo blog`.
+you will see lots of logs being displayed on your terminal, when there are no more logs displayed navigate to the root of `naiblog` project and you will see a file named `posts.json`, open it and you will see all the posts in `pynbo blog`.

 Thats all!!